jfigue/WeatherStation-improved-/README.md

 # WeatherStation-improved-
-This sketch is based on the great work Daniel Eichhorn (squix78) did and I just added and improved Wi-Fi capability to scan/join any network.
+This sketch is based on the great work by Daniel Eichhorn (squix78) and I just added and improved Wi-Fi capability to scan/join any network.